Milan's 10 best transfers of all time

 In a major coup at the time, Milan beat Juventus and Inter to the signature of Alessandro Nesta, poaching him from Lazio on a lucrative deal.

-At 26 years of age at the time, Nesta would go on to become a Milan legend, captaining the side and winning every title possible during a 10-year stint.
+Aged 26 at the time, Nesta would go on to become a Milan legend, captaining the side and winning every title possible during a 10-year stint.

 Still a revered name in Milan and throughout Italy as a whole, Nesta is certainly one of the biggest success stories in this list.